 Each year we see many people who are in Australia but who do not hold a valid Australian visa.
 Many of these people have either overstayed their visa or had their existing visa cancelled.
-The Department of Immigration and Citizenship has estimated that the number of people who have overstayed their visas and who are in Australia at any one time is over 50,000.
+The Department of Immigration and Border Protection has estimated that the number of people who have overstayed their visas and who are in Australia at any one time is over 50,000.

 Visa Overstays and Unlawful Non-Citizens